-Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views—all wrapped up in Aotearoa’s signature wild beauty.
+Coastal Walks in the North Island deliver everything from dramatic cliffs and black-sand beaches to historic pā sites and volcanic views.

 Whether you’re after a peaceful sunrise stroll or a full-day challenge with sweeping sea views, the North Island has a track to match.
 Some trails hug iconic coastlines, while others lead to lookout points you’ll have all to yourself.